The Dark (Metal Church album)

 The Dark is the second full-length album released by American heavy metal band Metal Church, released on October 6, 1986.
 This was the last album featuring the group's "classic" lineup of David Wayne, Kurdt Vanderhoof, Kirk Arrington, Duke Erickson, and Craig Wells, until Masterpeace (1999), which reunited the four-fifths of that lineup, with John Marshall replacing Wells.

+It is considered an essential release in the thrash metal genre.

 Album information

 The Dark talks of somber themes, such as assassination, death, struggle, rituals, and the supernatural: the lyrics from "Line of Death", for example, were based on Libyan hostilities in the Gulf of Sidra, while the band's title track involves the protagonist attempting to survive the night in an abandoned house with an evil, demonic entity stalking and attempting to drag him to hell.
 "Watch the Children Pray" became the band's power ballad music video.
 The album was dedicated to the late Metallica bassist Cliff Burton, who died nine days before its release.
 In order to promote The Dark, Metal Church supported Metallica and Anthrax on the Damage, Inc. Tour.
 They also opened for Megadeth, Anthrax and King Diamond.

 "Ton of Bricks" appears as the opening track in the Charlie Sheen movie No Man's Land (1987).

 Anthrax guitarist Scott Ian has been quoted as saying that Mark Dodson's production work on this album inspired the band to work with him as the producer for their fourth album State of Euphoria (1988).